Mark 118 bomb

 The M118 is an air-dropped general-purpose or demolition bomb used by United States military forces.
 It dates back to the time of the Korean War of the early 1950s.
 Although it has a nominal weight of 3,000 lb, its actual weight, depending on fuse and retardation options, is somewhat higher.
 A typical non-retarded configuration has a total weight of 3,049 lb with an explosive content of 1,975 lb of tritonal.
-This is a higher percentage than in the more recent American Mark 80 series bombs thus perhaps the designation as a demolition bomb.
+This is a much higher percentage than in the more recent American Mark 80 series bombs thus the designation as a demolition bomb.

-In the late 1950s through the early 1970s it was a standard aircraft weapon, carried by the F-100 Super Sabre, F-104 Starfighter, F-105 Thunderchief, and F-4 Phantom.
+In the late 1950s through the early 1970s it was a standard aircraft weapon, carried by the F-100 Super Sabre, F-111 Aardvark, F-104 Starfighter, F-105 Thunderchief, and F-4 Phantom.
 Some apparently remain in the USAF inventory, although they are rarely used today.

 It was a component of the GBU-9/B version of the Rockwell electro-optically guided Homing Bomb System (HOBOS).
-This weapon consisted of a M-118 fitted with a KMU-390/B guidance kit with an image contrast seeker, strakes and cruciform tail fins to guide the bomb to its target.
-It was also used in the Texas Instruments Paveway I series of laser-guided bombs as the GBU-11 when it was fitted with the KMU-388 seeker head, MAU-157 Computer Control Group and the MXU-602 Airfoil Group.
+This weapon consisted of an M118 fitted with a KMU-390/B guidance kit with an image contrast seeker, strakes and cruciform tail fins to guide the bomb to its target.
+It was also used in the Texas Instruments Paveway series of laser-guided bombs as the GBU-11 when it was fitted with the KMU-388 seeker head, MAU-157 Computer Control Group and the MXU-602 Airfoil Group.
 This latter consisted of four fixed cruciform fins and four moveable canards to control the bomb's trajectory.
-It was also fitted with an AIM-9B Sidewinder infra-red seeker and an AGM-45 Shrike nose cone during 1967 tests at the Naval Ordnance Test Station China Lake, presumably in an attempt to create an infra-red guided bomb.
+It was also fitted with an AIM-9B Sidewinder infra-red seeker and an AGM-45 Shrike nose cone during 1967 tests at the Naval Ordnance Test Station China Lake, possibly in an attempt to create an infra-red guided bomb.
 This was called the Bombwinder.